 THE HOUSE: This property constructed circa 1900 of stone construction with a fibre slated roof is set on an attractive parcel of 1.17 acres of agricultural land providing direct frontage to a council maintained road.
-The property would be classed as un inhabitable and in need of complete renovation, but offers any purchasers a great unique chance to create a fabulous family home with Atlantic views.
+The property is in need of renovation, but offers any purchasers a great unique chance to create a fabulous family home with Atlantic views.
 The property faces south and has accommodation which comprises of inner hall, living room/sitting room, dining room, ground floor bedroom, bathroom, galley kitchen and to the first floor there are 3 bedrooms.
 The lands to the front offer good grazing and security that no other property will be constructed and blocking any views.

 LOCATION: The property is situated in the ‘townland' of Dolan a settlement of houses close to the sea, on what is part of the ‘Wild Atlantic Way'.
 The house faces south and provides a stunning view of the local coastline, the 12 Bens' mountain range and surrounding area.
 The property is close to an area of protected habitat which results in regular sightings of uncommon birds, flowers, insects and wildlife.
 The property is also close to the stunning Gurteen and Dog's Bay (originally known as Port na Feadóige, the bay of the plover), two of the loveliest and best well known Connemara beaches which attract a large number of visitors and are justly famous for their exceptional beauty and long white sandy beaches.